HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

-Correctly applying `unicode-range` is tricky, as there's a lot of complexity to the way text layout maps Unicode into glyphs, but Google Fonts does this automatically and transparently.
-It's only likely to be a win for fonts with large glyph counts.
+Correctly applying `unicode-range` is tricky, as there’s a lot of complexity to the way text layout maps Unicode into glyphs, but Google Fonts does this automatically and transparently.
+It’s only likely to be a win for fonts with large glyph counts.
 In any case, current usage is 37% on desktop and 38% on mobile.

 ## Formats and MIME types

 WOFF2 is the best compression format, and is now [supported](https://caniuse.com/woff2) by effectively all browsers except for versions 11 and earlier of Internet Explorer.
-It's *almost* possible to serve web fonts using an `@font-face` rule with a WOFF2 source only.
+It’s *almost* possible to serve web fonts using an `@font-face` rule with a WOFF2 source only.
 This format makes up about 75% of all fonts served.

 {{ figure_markup(
   image="fonts-web-font-mime-types.png",